 What kind of equipment do I need to play music on hold?
 Playing music on hold does not always require equipment.
 However, if you have an on-premise communications platform (or legacy PBX phone system), on hold equipment is needed, specifically, a music on hold device, or player.

-For on-premise connections to your phone system, we manufacture the 2 Channel Business Music System (2CBAS).
+For on-premise connections to your phone system, we manufacture the 2 Channel Business Audio System (2CBAS).
 The 2-CBAS can play a live stream or audio from a USB drive, using an analog audio output.

 For a digital connection to your on-premise Cisco CUCM communications system, the 2-Channel Business Music System provides audio on a multicast IP address, in RTP audio format.